 A lot of sites label themselves as ‘secret’, but Wild Boar Wood really is covert; the location is only revealed after booking, to preserve the area’s isolated wonder.
 We can tell you that it’s set in a bluebell wood in a designated Area of Outstanding Natural Beauty not far from Brighton.
-Don’t bring your own tent, as it’s ‘off-grid wild glamping’ all the way, meaning you’ll be in a fully equipped bell tent, with no power (deal with it) and cooking on an open fire.
+Don’t bring your own tent, as it’s ‘off-grid wild glamping’ all the way, meaning you’ll be in a fully equipped bell tent, with no power and cooking on an open fire.
 But you do get to witness steam trains on the Bluebell Railway tearing past like it’s the 1930s.

 Near High Weald Dairy, RH17 7EA – exact location revealed after booking.

 Nestled away in an East Sussex hamlet, this not-quite-secret site is perfect for exploring the charming town of Lewes and the coastal chaos of Brighton.
-The super-chilled site is surrounded by woodland where you can catch a glimpse of deer, sparrow hawks and glow-worms.
+The super-chilled space is surrounded by woodland where you can catch a glimpse of deer, sparrow hawks and glow-worms.
 Plus, you can pay a bit more and spend the night in one of two ‘secret shelters’: a tree tent suspended in the trees (‘similar to a harvest mouse nest,’) or the Gridshell – a sustainable tent/cabin hybrid built by engineers.

 Brickyard Farm, Town Littleworth, Barcombe, East Sussex BN8 4TD.